Royal Infirmary of Edinburgh

-The Royal Infirmary of Edinburgh (RIE), often (but incorrectly) known as the Edinburgh Royal Infirmary (ERI), was established in 1729 and is the oldest voluntary hospital in Scotland.
+The Royal Infirmary of Edinburgh (RIE) is the oldest voluntary hospital in Scotland.
+It was established in 1729.
 The new buildings of 1879 were claimed to be the largest voluntary hospital in the United Kingdom, and later on, the Empire.
 The hospital moved to a new 900 bed site in 2003 in Little France.
 It is the site of clinical medicine teaching as well as a teaching hospital for the University of Edinburgh Medical School.
-In 1960, the first successful kidney transplant performed in the UK was at this hospital.
-In 1964, the world's first coronary care unit was established at the hospital.
-It is the only site for liver, pancreas and pancreatic islet cell transplantation and one of two sites for kidney transplantation in Scotland.
+In 1960 the first successful kidney transplant performed in the UK was at this hospital.
+In 1964 the world's first coronary care unit was established at the hospital.
+It is the only site for liver, pancreas, and pancreatic islet cell transplantation in Scotland, and one of the country's two sites for kidney transplantation.
 In 2012, the Emergency Department had 113,000 patient attendances, the highest number in Scotland.
 It is managed by NHS Lothian.